-The JAC Annual Report for 2021/22 confirmed that the JAC remains satisfied that the Commissioner and the Chief Constable can be assured that the control, risk and governance position for 2021/22 remained appropriate.
+The JAC Annual Report for 2022/23 confirmed that the JAC remains satisfied that the Commissioner and the Chief Constable can be assured that their control, risk and governance position for 2022/23 was appropriate.
+In doing so the JAC continues to draw attention to the opportunity to seek greater assurances in respect of Collaboration Projects risk and control position on a prospective basis.